gautam-kumar71/linux_notes/DBMS Notes.md

 ## Disadvantages of DBMS
 1. Costly: Expensive to install and maintain.
-2. Complexity: Requires trained personnel to manage and operate.
+2. Complexity: Requires trained person to manage and operate.
 3. Performance Overhead: Can be slower for simple applications due to overhead.
 4. Centralized Failure Risk: If the central DB fails, all users are affected.
 5. Security Risks: If not properly managed, sensitive data may be exposed.